knice/inquiry.ucsc.edu/source/_articles/2018-19/beyond-middle-passage.md

 It was the imperatives of the marketplace, O’Malley argues, that spread slavery far beyond the plantation zones to many corners of the Americas, including areas we don’t typically associate with slavery today, like New York, Massachusetts, and Pennsylvania.

 <figure class="" style="width:600px;">
-  {% img 2018/new-orleans-rotunda.jpg magick:resize:600 alt:'Slave trade routes in the Carribean' %}
+  {% asset 2018/new-orleans-rotunda.jpg @magick:resize=600 alt:'Slave trade routes in the Carribean' %}
   <figcaption>Auction of estates, pictures, and slaves in a hotel rotunda in New Orleans.
 Slaves were bought and sold like any other merchandise, reflecting what O’Malley calls “human commodification.”
 Credit: <a href="https://commons.wikimedia.org/wiki/File:Sale_of_Estates_Pictures_and_Slaves_in_the_Rotunda_New_Orleans.jpg">Wikimedia Commons</a>.
 </figcaption>
 </figure>